 How Long Does Inpatient Alcohol Rehab Take?

 Inpatient alcohol rehabs or residential rehab offer a safe haven away from outside influences and drinking temptations, which can be crucial for certain people in early recovery.
-Treatment is usually provided over a 28-30, 60, or 90-day cycle.
+Treatment is usually provided over a 28 to 30, 60, or 90-day cycle.
 If required, longer stays can be accommodated.

 The length of care and the level of care varies depending on the needs of each patient.
 It’s important to find a treatment facility that provides an individualized program that addresses your unique needs and addiction.